Alateen Support Groups

 Alateen is a support group for young people, usually teenagers, whose lives have been affected by a loved one's struggle with alcohol use disorder (AUD).

 It is a part of the Al-Anon family group of 12-step programs.
 Al-Anon members sponsor Alateen groups to help the group stay on track.

 The Alateen group is open to young people whether or not the loved one is still part of their life or not.
-Alateen is free to attend and not associated with any religion.
+Alateen is free for everyone to attend and is not associated with any religion.

 It offers support and resources for anyone without someone in their life who has a drinking problem, whether that person is sober or not.
 Alateen is similar to Al-anon but attended by teens and young people.

 All three of the groups bring people together affected by AUD to discuss their challenges.
-Groups provide support and guidance and an opportunity to speak to people with whom you share a common challenge.
+Groups provide support and guidance and an opportunity to speak to people with whom they share a common challenge.

 You can learn more about Al-anon and its similarities to Alateen at al-anon.org.